matthewbeta/breadwanker.com/posts/wtf-bakers-percentages.md

 layout: layouts/post.njk
 ---

-A thing that the bread need community seem to be into is measuring ingredients as a percentage.
+A thing that the bread nerd community seem to be into is measuring ingredients as a percentage.
 This is called bakers percentages.

 ## Bakers percentages?